anasanjuan/skylab-bootcamp-201809/staff/ana-sanjuan/skysquare/README.md

 ## **How initialitzate the App**

+*At the moment, this is a mobile first (and only) app that uses google maps api, so please put your browser emulating mobile view and enable the geolocation.*

 *To initialitzate skysquare api, first clone it from github.
 Then in your console, you should be locate on the root folder and write the following command:*

 ```sh